matt-cassinelli/rocket-ninja/readme.md

 2. Open a terminal and navigate to the root of the repo
 3. Install npm
 4. Install project dependencies with `npm install`
-5. Start the dev server (with hot-reload) with `npm run preview`, OR
+5. Start the dev server (with hot-reload) with `npm run dev`, OR
 5. Compile a production release with `npm run build`

 ## TODO
+- Closed door visual
+- Health pickups.
+Combine health & gold
+- Decreasing health
 - Player should not be able to hold jump
 - Improve maps
+- Bounce pads
+- Release an executable

 ## Design notes